Shelter Programs & Services

 When participants move out of THP, they are given the opportunity to enroll in HSI’s Family Supportive Housing Program, also known as ‘Outreach.’
 This Program provides follow up case management services for two-years following their exit.
 These families can continue to attend educational workshops and participate in the seasonal item distributions.
 The goal of this program is to ensure that they remain housed and do not cycle back into homelessness.

 The Mt.
 Kemble Home in Morristown was founded in 1883 to provide affordable housing for senior women of limited means The Home is listed on national and state historic registers, in part due to its unique, purpose-built social mission.
 Unfortunately, due to mounting financial pressures and other organizational challenges, it was in danger of having to close.

 The HSI Board and staff knew that if this happened, the 19 residents there would struggle to find safe, decent housing so we worked with the Board of The Mt.
 Kemble Home and decided that the best outcome would be for HSI to take over The Mount Kemble Home.

 Effective May 1, 2013, The Mt.
 Kemble Home moved under the HSI umbrella, and we are happy to be able to include The Home as one of our programs providing shelter, housing, and supportive services to low-income people.
-We hosted a ribbon cutting in January on our recently completed extensive, multi-phased renovation.
+We hosted a ribbon cutting in January of 2017 on our completed extensive, multi-phased renovation.
 Due to our renovation, The Home now houses 22 residents.

 Learn about the history of The Home and the background of the renovations from HSI CEO Dan McGuire on WNEQ 90.3 FM’s “On the Docket”.